fido-device-onboard/client-sdk-fidoiot/docs/linux.md

 $ make
 ```

-Several other options to choose when building the device are, but not limited to, the following: device-attestation (DA) methods, Advanced Encryption Standard (AES) encryption modes (AES_MODE), and SSL support (TLS).
+Several other options to choose when building the device are, but not limited to, the following: device-attestation (DA) methods, Advanced Encryption Standard (AES) encryption modes (AES_MODE), and underlying cryptography library to use (TLS).
 Refer to the section.
 [FDO Build configurations](build_conf.md)

 <a name="run_linux_fdo"></a>